Motion Industries Category Pages

 Challenge

-Layout 2: Content heavy
+Approach 2: Content heavy

 Competitors like Global Industrial, Home Depot and Lowe's leverage a more content heavy layout to feature additional content, like resources and buying guides, to support browsing and encourage discoverability.

-Concept 1: All Categories
+Exploration 1: List All Categories

-Concept 2: Highlight top categories only
+Exploration 2: Highlight top categories only

 Concept 1 led me to consider prioritization.
 Only top categories are visually highlighted which allows users to see the popular product groups, reducing the number of clicks to reach the desired product.

-This concept is meant to encourage discovery and exploration providing users with multiple click points, such as "Top Categories" and "Shop by Brand".
+This concept is meant to encourage discovery and exploration providing users with multiple entry points, such as "Top Categories" and "Shop by Brand".
 However, this design is not mobile-friendly so we did not move forward with this direction.

 A hybrid solution — Prioritizing navigation while encouraging discoverability